intel-analytics/ipex-llm-tutorial/ch_6_GPU_Acceleration/6_3_GPU_Whisper-medium.md

 > Please make sure that you have prepared the environment for IPEX-LLM on GPU before you started.
 Refer to [here](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Overview/install_gpu.html) for more information regarding installation and environment preparation.
 Besides, to process audio files, you also need to install `librosa` by performing `pip install -U librosa`.

 ## 6.2.1 Download Audio Files
 To start with, the first thing to do is preparing some audio files for this demo.
-As an example, you can download [an English example](https://datasets-server.huggingface.co/assets/patrickvonplaten/librispeech_asr_dummy/--/clean/validation/2/audio/audio.wav) from English audio dataset [librispeech_asr_dummy](https://huggingface.co/datasets/patrickvonplaten/librispeech_asr_dummy) and [one Chinese example](https://datasets-server.huggingface.co/assets/carlot/AIShell/--/692ef58020d79b21f54eb25b15a4813d4f9650d7/--/default/train/84/audio/audio.wav) from the Chinese audio dataset [AIShell](https://huggingface.co/datasets/carlot/AIShell).
+As an example, you can download an English example from multilingual audio dataset [voxpopuli](https://huggingface.co/datasets/facebook/voxpopuli) and one Chinese example from the Chinese audio dataset [AIShell](https://huggingface.co/datasets/carlot/AIShell).
 You are free to pick other recording clips found within or outside the dataset.

 ## 6.2.2 Load Model in Low Precision